Magnetic hard-direction ordering in anisotropic Kondo systems: Impurity Susceptibility from perturbation theory

 with $Z^{\rm imp} = 1+2e^{-\alpha\Lambda/T}$.
 This calculation was first performed by Kondo for the isotropic system \cite{Kondo64} and later generalized to study the effects of a hexagonal crystal field in dilute alloys \cite{Borchi+74}.
 Unfortunately, the authors only calculated $\chi^{\rm imp}_z$ along the easy direction, not anticipating a susceptibility crossing close to $T_K$ \cite{pert}.

-Since, to the best of our knowledge, results for $\chi^{\rm imp}_{x,y}$ are not available in the literature, we present a calculation in the Supplementary Material \cite{SM}, deriving explicit but lengthy expressions for $F_{xz}=F_{yz}$, $F_{xx}=F_{xy}=F_{yy}$ and $F_{zz}$.
+Since, to the best of our knowledge, results for $\chi^{\rm imp}_{x,y}$ are not available in the literature, we present a calculation in Appendix \ref{ap.2ndorder}, deriving explicit but lengthy expressions for $F_{xz}=F_{yz}$, $F_{xx}=F_{xy}=F_{yy}$ and $F_{zz}$.
 As anticipated, a crossing of the susceptibilities can be obtained in perturbation theory, regardless of the number of channels $N$, which simply enters in the prefactor $N g_\gamma^2$ of the perturbative correction, for all $S\ge 1$ and both signs of $\alpha$.
-In Fig.~\ref{figure2}(a) we show an example of a susceptibility for $S=1$.
+In Fig.~\ref{figure2} we show an example of a susceptibility for $S=1$.